gabriel-lima/api-segmentation/README.md

 # Challenge

+See how consuming the API Segmentation through [Doc API](API-DOCUMENTATIO.md)

 ### Prerequisites

 You need have installed python=3.6.2 and MySQL=5.7.14.
 But, if you want a shortcut to set up this application I created a Docker configuration.